Claire Cory: Career

 In 2018, Cory worked as an intern for the North Dakota Republican Party and United States Senate.
 She also volunteered on Kevin Cramer's re-election campaign.
 She was also an election worker for Grand Forks County, North Dakota.
 Cory was selected to succeed Jake Blum in the North Dakota House of Representatives in October 2019.
+Cory assumed her office on October 11, 2019, and was subsequently elected in November 2020.
+She is the youngest female ever elected to the legislature in the state of North Dakota.

 In August 2021, Cory created a Change.org petition demanding that the University of North Dakota remove its policy on face masks.